Linking engagement and performance: The social network analysis perspective: Introduction

-Student engagement is a broadly defined, multifaceted meta construct that describes the behavioral, emotional, and cognitive ways in which students immerse themselves into the academic system \cite{Fredricks04-SE}.
-Its meaning has grown and become more nuanced over the years; it has gone by other names such as integration and involvement, which we will also use in this paper; regardless, decades of work are united by the common theme that engagement is critically important to students, especially during their first year of college \cite{Tinto06-RPWN}.
+With the community structure as its defining feature, the MI classroom offers fertile ground for examining student engagement.
+In a general sense, engagement is defined as a multifaceted construct that describes the behavioral, emotional, and cognitive ways in which students immerse themselves into the academic system~\cite{Fredricks04-SE}.
+Over the years, its meaning has grown and become more nuanced, with studies using ``integration'' and ``involvement'' interchangeably with ``engagement''---terms referring to related but arguably separate constructs---exacerbating the complexity around this term.
+Throughout this work, ``engagement'' is used to signify the extent to which individuals actively connect to the academic and social fabric of a learning institution~\cite{Tinto97-CAC}.
+This working definition allows to explore engagement at different levels within the institution (e.g., the classroom) and provides a broad array of options for defining ``connected'' (e.g., belonging to the same group or enrolling in a common course).
+Decades of work show that engagement is critically important to students, especially during their first year of college~\cite{Tinto06-RPWN}.